AJman14/MWI-Extensions/README.md

 Also check out the Custom Styles > Add-Ons subfolder! (installed as separate extensions)

 ## Stylized Extension Manager
-- *You don't need this anymore if you are using Custom Styles*
+- *You don't need this if you are using Custom Styles*
 - Styles the buttons of the Extension Manager to match the game's theme
 - Makes active extensions more visible
 - Tweaks the textarea resizing to only allow vertical resizing